-The key takeaway here is the simplicity combined with clarity.
+The key takeaway here is simplicity combined with clarity.
 For example, the deliverables section appears to be ordinary and plain.
-But, it presents all the details of the whole process in a convincing and happy tone.
+But it presents all the details of the whole process in a convincing and happy tone.

 Proposal 2 – Event Management

 This document by a hypothetical event management firm aims to highlight the importance of event marketing for a prospective client.
 The proposal clearly outlines how the client will benefit by incorporating event marketing techniques into their business and then reveals the approach and the process to achieve the designated goals.

 We have clearly defined all the deliverables and the financials to avoid confusion.
 Furthermore, the ‘about us’ section is persuasive and clearly states some of the company’s significant achievements to back up its claims.

 Also, note how the About us section always comes after all the services and financials.
 This is because the client first requires clarity on how you will help them achieve their goals, and only then would they like to meet the team behind the project.

 Moreover, always remember to keep the client in the spotlight and not yourself.
 Discuss their problems, their needs and what will benefit them.
 Unfortunately, we have seen a lot of business proposals where the firm only talks about its products or services.
 That feels like a cold email that doesn’t consider the client’s specific needs and usually pushes them away.
 So, you should always research the potential customer and customise your proposal accordingly.